GZolovick/SS1100_Fall24_Final_Group3/README.md

 Staut: Having multiple people work asynchronously was helpful in getting a fresh set of eyes on particular problems that I'd hit a wall on and needed to come back to.
 Other group members were able to jump in and help continue the efforts where I had gotten stuck.

+Zolovick: Primary distribution was with each person leading up one section.
+Collaboration occured through a signal chat communicating sticking points and brainstorming solutions.
+Remote sensing was somewhat more difficult and we worked on that in a more collaborative setting, with different people making adjustments to the program on Github.

 ## Q2: Most Challanging Section:
 Wright: Payload seems to have taken up all group member's bandwidth trying to convert the data to meet the stipulations.